 We invite and ask alumni to meet students who would greatly benefit from having an e-mentor/mentor to help open doors to internships, apprenticeships or employment opportunities.
 We also conduct a "mocktail" event to provide students with helpful tips on how to land a job through networking.

-The Ram to Ram program is sponsored by The School of Business Office of Student and Alumni Engagement and the Business Alumni Society with the goal of connecting business students to alumni and friends of the school to enhance the student's experience and provide a meaningful way for alumni to give back to the School of Business.
-The Ram to Ram program is comprised of two components – informational interviews and mentorship opportunities – and is available for both students and alumni to participate in.
+VCU BizConnect is sponsored by the School of Business Office of Student and Alumni Engagement and the Business Alumni Society with the goal of connecting business students to alumni and friends of the school to enhance the student's experience and provide a meaningful way for alumni to give back to the School of Business.
+The program is composed of two components – informational interviews and mentorship opportunities – and is available for both students and alumni to participate in.

 Office of Student and Alumni Engagement